huynhtukhiem/Arduino_projects/Basic projects/Controlling 7 segment LED/Mini project 2: Control 7 segment LED with 3 buttons/README.md

 # Video
 - Video demo in my youtube channel: [https://youtube.com/shorts/Zgn6H3aAmm4?si=2hNJIyBxSSIRXRRS ](https://youtube.com/shorts/Zgn6H3aAmm4?si=2hNJIyBxSSIRXRRS)
-- Full video how to do this mini project: ...
+- Full video in vietnamese how to do this mini project: [https://youtu.be/T0lhaiCEjTg](https://youtu.be/T0lhaiCEjTg)

 # How to do
 Components to prepare: